 Book that holiday!

-With all that money you've saved from cancelling those contracts and subscriptions, plus whatever leftovers you have of your student loan (don't smirk – this is a possibility for some students!) you might just be able to afford a cheap break away somewhere or an InterRailing holiday with some of your uni friends.
+With all that money you've saved from cancelling those contracts and subscriptions, plus whatever leftovers you have of your student loan (don't smirk – there's a chance this could happen!) you might just be able to afford a cheap break away somewhere or maybe even an interrailing holiday with some of your uni friends.